microsoft/Kusto-Query-Language/doc/binary-all-and-aggfunction.md

 ---
 title: binary_all_and() (aggregation function) - Azure Data Explorer
-description: This article describes binary_all_and() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/05/2022
+description: Learn how to use the binary_all_and() function to aggregate values using the binary AND operation. ms.topic: reference ms.date: 11/20/2022
 ---
 # binary_all_and() (aggregation function)